Junior Bulumakau

 Junior Bulumakau (born 27 February 1991) is a Fijian born Scotland Rugby Union 7's player who plays for Coventry Rugby Club.
 He previously played for Glasgow Warriors. and Doncaster Knights.
 His normal position is on the Wing but he can also play Full Back.

 Junior Bulumakau is a serving soldier within the Royal Regiment of Scotland and serves within their 3rd Battalion, 3 SCOTS.

 Rugby union career

 Amateur career

 During his early career he played for the Scottish Premiership sides Heriot's Rugby Club, Boroughmuir RFC, Ayr RFC & Glasgow Hawks.

 Since 2015 he has represented the Army Rugby Union in their annual match against the Royal Navy Rugby Union.
 In 2015 he won the Man of the Match in a 36–18 win in front of 80,000 fans at Twickenham, England.

-As a soldier in the Royal Scots Borderers, 3rd Battalion he is based at Fort George Barracks in Inverness, Scotland.
+As a soldier in the Royal Scots Borderers, 3rd Battalion He is currently based at Fort George Barracks in Inverness, Scotland.